William-Ogilvie/NYC-taxi-data-analysis/README.md

 jupyter lab
 ```

+NOte setup.py will now test for gpu/cpu and set xgboost to appropriate device

 ## Reults / Key Findings

 Note explain the install of XGBoost for gpus carefully because we assume that u run one